i-net-software/jlessc/README.md

 Required Java Version
 ----
 JLessC requires Java SE 8 or higher.
-It is tested with Java 8, 9, 10 and 11 on [travis-ci.org](https://travis-ci.org/i-net-software/jlessc).
+It is tested with Java 8, 11, 17, 21, and 25 on [GitHub Actions](https://github.com/i-net-software/jlessc/actions).
 If you need support for Java 7 then you can use the old version 1.5.

 Add Dependency